 We are a Maryland corporation incorporated in 2008.
 ARMOUR and its subsidiaries, including JAVELIN are managed by ACM, an investment advisor registered with the SEC (see Note 10 -Commitments and Contingencies and Note 15 -Related Party Transactions for additional discussion).
-We invest in residential mortgage backed securities issued or guaranteed by a United States ("U.S.") Government-sponsored entity ("GSE"), such as the Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac) or guaranteed by the Government National Mortgage Administration (Ginnie Mae) (collectively, "Agency Securities").
+We invest in residential mortgage backed securities issued or guaranteed by a United States ("U.S.") Government-sponsored entity ("GSE"), such as the Federal National Mortgage Association (Fannie Mae) or the Federal Home Loan Mortgage Corporation (Freddie Mac), or a government agency such as Government National Mortgage Administration (Ginnie Mae) (collectively, "Agency Securities").
 Interest-only Securities are the interest portion of Agency Securities, which is separated and sold individually from the principal portion of the same payment.
 Other securities backed by residential mortgages in which we invest, for which the payment of principal and interest is not guaranteed by a GSE or government agency may benefit from credit enhancement derived from structural elements such as subordination, over collateralization or insurance (collectively, "Non-Agency Securities").
 Agency Securities, Non-Agency Securities and Interest-only Securities are collectively referred to as "MBS".

-At June 30, 2016 and December 31, 2015, investments in Agency Securities accounted for 89.1% and 100.0% of our MBS portfolio, respectively.
+At September 30, 2016 and December 31, 2015, investments in Agency Securities accounted for 86.5% and 100.0% of our MBS portfolio, respectively.
 During the first quarter of 2016, we began to invest in Non-Agency Securities.
-At June 30, 2016, investments in Non-Agency Securities accounted for 10.5% of our MBS portfolio.
+At September 30, 2016, investments in Non-Agency Securities accounted for 12.3% of our MBS portfolio.
 During the second quarter of 2016, we began to invest in Interest-only Securities.
-At June 30, 2016, investments in Interest-only Securities accounted for 0.4% of our MBS portfolio.
+At September 30, 2016, investments in Interest-only Securities accounted for 1.2% of our MBS portfolio.

+Our charter permits us to invest in Agency Securities, Non-Agency Securities and Interest-only Securities.
 Our MBS portfolio consists primarily of Agency Securities backed by fixed rate home loans.
 From time to time, a portion of our assets may be invested in Agency Securities backed by hybrid adjustable rate and adjustable rate home loans as well as unsecured notes and bonds issued by GSEs, U.S. Treasuries and money market instruments, subject to certain income tests we must satisfy for our qualification as a real estate investment trust ("REIT").
-Our charter permits us to invest in Agency Securities, Non-Agency Securities and Interest-only Securities.